 Her passion for acting began while she was studying in the U.K. for a semester when earning her B.A. in English at Westmont college.
 She was inspired by the ingenious and socially relevant theatre productions she encountered there and discovered the significance, power, and magic of theatre.
 She hasn't stopped training and working in the field ever since.

-Amanda loves Stephen Colbert, impromptu dance parties, and Trinitarian theology.
+Amanda love Agatha Christie audiobooks, impromptu dance parties, and Trinitarian theology.
 She has been dubbed the most delightfully awkward person you'll meet and Mary Poppins with a little Bay Area swag.

 "There's a divinity that shapes our ends.